European Canadians: Early century

 Nearly one million European immigrants, primarily from non-British and non-French origins, came through Pier 21 in Halifax, Nova Scotia in the early-mid 1900s.

 In 1902, Welsh immigrants arrived from Patagonia, which had been incorporated into Argentina in 1881.
 Compulsory military service and a series of floods that ruined Welsh farmers' crops led to some emigrants resettling at Llewelyn near Bangor, Saskatchewan, where they once again took up farming.
 A community of Welsh farmers was also established at Wood River near Ponoka, Alberta.

 In the early 20th century, Yugoslavs (Serbs) arrived in the prairies.
 In Saskatchewan, they took up farming.
 In Alberta, coal mining and road construction was a source of employment.
 Many Serbs worked on the construction of railway lines that now extend from Edmonton to the Pacific coast.
 Communities of Serbs emerged in Regina, Lethbridge, Edmonton and Calgary while significant populations formed in Atlin, British Columbia and Dawson, Yukon.
 In Ontario and Quebec, Serbs were drawn to work in the industry sector.
 By 1914, the Serbian community of the city of Hamilton, Ontario numbered around 1,000.
 Further Serb settlement was established in Niagara Falls, London, and Windsor.
 The first Serbian immigrants to the city of Toronto arrived in 1903; by 1914 there were more than 200 Serbs.

 Until the Second World War, most people who today identify themselves as Yugoslav-Macedonian Canadians claimed a Bulgarian ethnic identity and were recorded as part of the Bulgarian ethnic group.
 The term Macedonian was used as a geographic/regional term rather than an ethnic one.
 At that time the political organization by the Slavic immigrants from the region of Macedonia, the Macedonian Patriotic Organization, also promoted the idea of Macedonian Slavs being Bulgarians.

 During the Great War, military-aged Serb males who hailed from Serbia or Montenegro were considered allies but those who were born in Austro-Hungarian territories were deemed enemy aliens by Canadian law, even though their sympathies tended to lie with the allied cause.
 The latter were restricted in their freedom of movements, had to wear special identity cards and had to identify themselves regularly at the police station.
 Several hundred were interned in prison camps throughout the country under terrible conditions.
-Physicist Mihajlo Pupin, Serbia's consul in New York during the war, and Antun Seferović, the honorary consul of Serbia in Montreal, advocated for the rights of the classified aliens and internees through diplomacy via the Srpska Narodna Odbrana u Kanadi (Serbian National League of Canada) which resulted in exemption, compensation and the release of many ethnic Serbs.
+Physicist Mihajlo Pupin, Serbia's consul in New York City during the war, and Antun Seferović, the honorary consul of Serbia in Montreal, advocated for the rights of the classified aliens and internees through diplomacy via the Srpska Narodna Odbrana u Kanadi (Serbian National League of Canada) which resulted in exemption, compensation and the release of many ethnic Serbs.
 Another advocate for the rights of Serbs of Austro-Hungarian origin was Serbian-born court interpreter Bud Protich, who enlisted in the Canadian Army and was wounded in action in 1917.